-Site plans, floor plans, mechanical and plumbing plans and details to show all Wastewaters and appurtenances by size, location and elevation;
+Site plans, floor plans, mechanical and plumbing plans and details to show all wastewaters and appurtenances by size, location and elevation.

 A brief description of the nature, average rate of production (including each product produced by type, amount, processes, and rate of production), and standard industrial classifications of the operation(s), carried out by such user.
-This description should include a schematic process diagram, which indicates points of discharge to the POTW from the regulated processes and types of materials which are or could be discharged;
+This description should include a schematic process diagram, which indicates points of discharge to the District infrastructure and/or POTW from the regulated processes and types of materials which are or could be discharged.

-Each product produced by type, amount, and rate of production;
+Each product produced by type, amount, and rate of production.

-Number and type of employees, and hours of work;
+Number and type of employees, and hours of work.

-Any other information as may be deemed by the District to be necessary to evaluate the permit application;
+Any other information as may be deemed by the District Manager to be necessary to evaluate the permit application.

 Environmental Permits.
-A list of any environmental control permits held by or for the facility;
+A list of any environmental control permits held by or for the facility.

 Flow Measurement.
-Information showing the measured average daily and maximum daily flow, in gallons per day, to the POTW from regulated process streams and other streams, as necessary, to allow use of the combined waste stream formula set out in this ordinance.
+Information showing the measured average daily and maximum daily flow, in gallons per day, to the District infrastructure and/or POTW from regulated process streams and other streams, as necessary, to allow use of the combined waste stream formula set out in this Ordinance.

 Measurement of Pollutants.